 Vacancies in the offices other than that of the President shall be filled for the unexpired term by appointment by the remaining officers within 60 days of the initial vacancy in that office.

-Section D. Responsibilities of Officers
+Section E. Responsibilities of Officers

-The President Shall:
+The President shall:

-Preside at all Affiliate meetings with proper notification to members of meetings and agendas.
+Preside at all Affiliate meetings, with proper notification to members of meetings and agendas.

 Appoint standing committee and task force Chairpersons.